 Engage the workforce to systematically perform steps 1, 2, and 3 above daily to maintain the workplace in perfect condition as a standard process.
 Establish schedules and set expectations for adherence.

 Build organizational commitment so that 5S becomes one of your organizational values so that everyone can turn it into a habit.

-The method was popularised by Taiichi Ohno and Shigeo Shingo as part of the original Toyota Production System that laid the foundations of lean manufacturing.
+Taiichi Ohno and Shigeo Shingo popularised the method as part of the original Toyota Production System that laid lean manufacturing foundations.